 - Design and Production for Literary Publishing

 Finance, Management, and Legal Issues for Literary Publishing

 Certificate Program Completion Requirements

-Participants in the Literary Publishing Program must attend and successfully complete the week-long intensive to earn the Certificate in Literary Publishing.
+Participants in either of the Literary Publishing Programs must attend and successfully complete the three-day intensive to earn the Certificate in Literary Publishing.
 The following guidelines apply to the Literary Publishing Certificate Program at Emerson College:

 Individuals must satisfy the certificate program requirements published for the intersession in which they register for the program; and all required coursework must be completed.

 - All individuals must complete the program in the same year in which they first register.